main page

 DISCLAIMER

 This is just for fun, I will rework things but hopefully this is a fun 7 min read.
-Regardless I think the Veritasium videos on analog computing gave me brainworms.
+Regardless I think the Veritasium videos on analog computing gave me brainworms and I'm about to make it your problem.
 Being surrounded by the charm of digital computers all my life, I can't help feel mystified by these silly guys.
 Even if these computers never make a comeback, I hope I am able to share the spark I see in them.

 What are they?